 There are limited national statistics on people with both dementia and Down syndrome.
 However, some information is available for this population group within permanent residential aged care and mortality data:

-Note, there are limitations with these data.
-The ACFI only collects up to 3 behavioural conditions and 3 medical conditions that impact a persons’ care needs.
+Note: there are limitations with these data.
+The ACFI (see Box 10.3 in Residential aged care for information on this tool) only collects up to 3 behavioural conditions and 3 medical conditions that impact a persons’ care needs.
 Therefore, people with multiple health conditions may not have all of their conditions listed.
 Furthermore, dementia may not be recorded as an associated cause of death among people with Down syndrome who also had dementia.
 This is because as associated cause of death is only recorded if it directly contributes to the underlying cause of death.
 This may mean early stages of dementia in people with Down syndrome are not noted.

 Further explorative studies are needed to accurately quantify the relationship between the two conditions.
 Developments in data linkage studies that capture both dementia diagnosis and a person’s detailed health history may contribute towards furthering our understanding of the relationship between Down syndrome and dementia.